Dki56t/Figures/README.md

 }
 ```

-If any of provided arguments is not valid:
+If any of provided arguments was not valid:

 ```
 curl --location --request POST 'https://localhost:5001/figure' \